 The notion of “scared money” explains we are more likely to stick with what is safe because the risk is low.
 This time last year, I had a great job.
 It was the safe island I knew.
 The problem?
 I wasn’t happy.
 Choosing to leave meant required generating courage to put down scared money.

 When I did muster the courage to leave, a global pandemic arrived.
 I sought the safe waters of what I knew and moved back toward scared money.
 I found another job with a great company.
-Turns out I traded one island for another.
+It turns out I traded one island for another.
 The itch of life beyond the reef beckoned more than ever before.
 After some financial planning and a whole lot of courage, I finally ventured beyond the reef.

 The first step to finding success is building courage.
 What courage do you need?
 What step will help you move beyond the reef?

-Once you’ve mustered the courage, it’s essential to not let anything stop your progress into the ocean.
+Once you’ve mustered the courage, it’s essential not to let anything stop your progress into the ocean.

 Along the way, Moana runs into all sorts of trouble.
 She fights monsters and vicious coconuts.
 She even suffers defeats and setbacks.
 Despite all this, there was no option for Moana other than success.
 Even when Maui, her demigod accomplice, was ready to call it quits, Moana pressed onward.